 What is available regarding specific specialty guidance related to away rotations?

-Last year, many specialty societies gave guidance to residency programs about the use of away rotations; this year we expect the same will happen following the release of the Coalition WG’s recommendations.
-ERAS is again collecting a list of specialty statements; check back often for updates.
+Last year, many specialty societies gave guidance to residency programs about the use of away rotations; this year we expect the same will happen following the release of the Coalition work group’s recommendations.
+The ERAS program is again collecting a list of specialty statements; check back often for updates.

 We have students with military obligations through the Health Professions Scholarship Program (HPSP scholars).
-They are contractually obligated by law to perform temporary duty at the military hospitals before applying for residency training at military graduate medical education (GME) programs.
+They are contractually obligated by law to perform temporary duty at the military hospitals before applying for residency training at military GME programs.
 Does this meet the exception outlined in the Coalition’s recommendations?

 The requirement that HPSP scholars must complete active duty training at military facilities prior to applying for residency does align with the work group’s recommendation exception of “learners who have a specialty interest and do not have access to a clinical experience with a residency program in that specialty in their school’s system.”
 Therefore, these learners meet the exception for completing away rotations at military GME facilities.
 As stated in the guidance, these students may complete away rotations for the remainder of the 2020-21 and 2021-22 academic years.

-My medical school does not have a graduate medical education (GME) enterprise that can support adequate learning experiences to prepare our students for graduation and residency training.
-Do the Coalition’s recommendations support away rotations before Aug.
-1 for our learners?
+My medical school does not have a GME enterprise that can support adequate learning experiences to prepare our students for graduation and residency training.
+Do the Coalition’s recommendations support away rotations before July 1 for our learners?

 The work group’s recommendations include an exception that supports medical schools that do not have clinical experiences in specialties that learners have an interest in pursuing within their system.
 As stated in the guidance, students at these schools may complete away rotations for the remainder of the 2020-21 and the 2021-22 academic years.